-Students will take a minimum of nine one-credit courses over two terms at RMC.
+- Students will take a minimum of nine one-credit courses over two terms at RMC.
 Each student will develop an individual learning plan (LP) that takes into account student's preparation for the programme.
-The Learning Plan will incorporate the core requirements of the Certificate of General Military Studies and include courses chosen to reflect a student's interests and academic preparation.

-Students who successfully complete the full programme will be eligible for a Certificate of General Military Studies.
-Students may have the opportunity to upgrade their second language profile, depending on the availability of space and resources.
+The Learning Plan will incorporate the core requirements of either the General or Advanced Certificate and will include courses chosen to reflect a student's interests and academic preparation. - Students who successfully complete the full programme will be eligible for either the General or Advanced Certificate. - Students may have the opportunity to upgrade their second language profile, depending on the availability of space and resources. - An academic bridging program in August will prepare NEPDP candidates for success.

-Certificate of General Military Studies
+Certificate of General Military Studies (CGMS)

+Applicants must first be selected by the CAF for NEPDP before they can be admitted to the CGMS.
 The Certificate of General Military Studies is a programme of study that is intended to enhance students' appreciation of military arts and science.
 The certificate programme requires the completion of nine credits: